 Another respondent who is twice as old (42 and married) was less categorical.
 There are few ‘real’ men today, she said, but some still exist.
 She defined them as men who are willing ‘to do some crazy things — in the positive sense — to please his woman.’

 The researchers conducted interviews and surveys of Muscovites of different generations: those 18-33 years old and those aged 34-55.
-The pilot project involved approximately 300 people who were members of various thematic groups on the Facebook and VKontakte social networks (from those interested in motherhood to those dealing with housing problems).
+The pilot project involved approximately 300 people who were members of various thematic groups on the Facebook (property of Meta, which has been recognised as an extremist organisation in Russia) and VKontakte social networks (from those interested in motherhood to those dealing with housing problems).

 The researchers found that many respondents of different ages held negative attitudes towards men.
 For some, this stemmed from personal experience (relationships, family life, etc.) and for others, it seemed to be simply a conviction passed down from the parent’s family.